 Dead Horse SP Camping Fees and Reservations

-RV sites cost $25 per night at the time of this update.
-There is a $5 reservations fee, in addition, if you reserve ahead.
+RV sites cost $30 per night at the time of this update.
+There is a small reservations fee, in addition, if you reserve ahead.
 Reservations are wise during holiday weekends and vacation periods.

-Tent sites cost $15 per night, plus an extra $5 if you make advance reservations.
-If you choose to camp in an RV spot, then you would pay the $25 fee, same as the motor homes do.
+Tent sites cost $20 per night, plus a small fee if you make advance reservations.
+(If for some reason tenters choose to camp in an RV spot, then they would pay the RV rate of $30 per night, same as the motor homes do.